 - Susanna Barnes, LB Lambeth

 - Helen Swainger, LB Kingston

 Network meetings enable paid employees working in archives to meet regularly to discuss: developments in the profession, news from the sector and the potential for collaborative projects.
 Recent topics for discussion have included: Archive Service Accreditation, Fundraising for Archives, Legal records at risk, benchmarking, implementing the non-propriety archive catalogue software AtoM, and the future of Archives in London.

 Opportunities for Cooperation

 Shared image portal: Several boroughs are working with Max Communications on a shared London Archive Photos portal.
 After a one-off upfront charge, any income generated from the sale of photos is shared between Max Communications and the borough.
 The deal includes the option to pay off the upfront cost as you earn.
 The portal includes an interactive Google map and simple search engine to search by title, street, postcode, decade and theme.
 A minimum of 500 images per service is required, with no upper limit.
-Contact: Owen Munday
+Contact: Georgie Salzedo

 London Boroughs 50th anniversary: LAP worked collaboratively with London Councils and London Archive Services to co-ordinate the celebratory activities for the 50th anniversary (1965-2015) of the London Boroughs.
 The resources generated are available here including the film, almanac, photo gallery and histories.